jaspector

 Monday through Friday, 8:00 AM to 5:00 PM (verify current hours by phone as schedules may vary for a small county office)

-Typical inspection sequence: No formal published inspection sequence identified for unincorporated Hot Springs County.
+Typical sequence: No formal published inspection sequence identified for unincorporated Hot Springs County.
 If a county permit is issued, required inspections will be specified at that time.
 Wyoming State Electrical inspections are conducted by the Division of Labor at (307) 777-7261.
 Septic/OWTS inspections are coordinated with the county sanitarian or Wyoming DEQ as applicable.

-Hot Springs County Building Permit FAQ
+Source: Hot Springs County Building Department ↗

-Do I need a building permit in unincorporated Hot Springs County, WY?
+01 Do I need a building permit in unincorporated Hot Springs County, WY?

 No comprehensive publicly available list of permit-required work has been identified for Hot Springs County unincorporated areas.
 Given the county's limited code infrastructure, many residential projects may not require a county-level building permit.
 However, the following categories likely require separate state or county permits regardless: (1) electrical work -- Wyoming State Electrical Code permit required statewide; (2) new on-site wastewater/septic systems -- state/county environmental permit required; (3) manufactured/mobile home installation -- state regulations apply; (4) commercial and multi-family construction -- Wyoming State Fire Marshal involvement required.

-How do I apply for a building permit in unincorporated Hot Springs County, WY?
+02 How do I apply for a building permit in unincorporated Hot Springs County, WY?

-1. Contact the Hot Springs County Commissioners office at (307) 864-3515 to determine whether a building permit is required for your specific project type in the unincorporated county.
+To apply for a building permit in unincorporated Hot Springs County, WY, follow these steps: 1.
+Contact the Hot Springs County Commissioners office at (307) 864-3515 to determine whether a building permit is required for your specific project type in the unincorporated county.
 2. If a permit is required, request the applicable application form from the county office in person or by phone.
 3. Complete the application and gather required supporting documents (site plan, project description, contractor information where applicable).
 4. Submit the completed application and any required fees in person at the Hot Springs County Courthouse, 415 Arapahoe Street, Thermopolis, WY 82443.
 5. For any electrical work, contact the Wyoming Department of Workforce Services, Division of Labor (Electrical Program) to obtain the required state electrical permit, regardless of county permit status.
 Phone: (307) 777-7261.
 6. For septic/OWTS (on-site wastewater treatment systems), contact the Wyoming Department of Environmental Quality or the county sanitarian, as a separate permit is typically required.
 7. For commercial or multi-family projects, contact the Wyoming State Fire Marshal at (307) 777-7262 for fire safety requirements.
 8. Upon permit issuance, post the permit on-site and schedule any required inspections as directed.

-What work is exempt from building permits in unincorporated Hot Springs County, WY?
+03 What work is exempt from building permits in unincorporated Hot Springs County, WY?

-How do I schedule a building inspection in unincorporated Hot Springs County, WY?
+04 How do I schedule a building inspection in unincorporated Hot Springs County, WY?